 This project is anticipated to impact operating expenses in the future.
 Additional staffing, exhibit, maintenance, and custodial costs are expected to have a net impact of approximately \$128,000 in FY 2021.
 Additional costs will be partially offset by increased revenues at the newly rebuilt facility.
-Cost are expected to rise annually at least 3 percent due to increasing costs of goods and services each year.
+Costs are expected to rise annually at least 3% due to increasing costs of goods and services each year.

-Relationship to Comprehensive Plan Potential Board/Commission Review: Primary Connection Architectural Review Board Element: Community Services & Historic Resources Board Facilities Parks and Recreation Commission Section: Maintenance of Parks and Community Facilities Planning and Transportation Commission Goal: C-3 Commission Policy: C-3.2 Environmental Impact Analysis: Relocation portion of this project is C CEQA Exempt under 15301 and 15303.
-A separate Initial Study/Mitigated
+Relationship to Comprehensive Plan Potential Board/Commission Review: Primary Connection Architectural Review Board Element: Community Services & Historic Resources Board Facilities Parks and Recreation Commission Section: Maintenance of Parks and Community Facilities Planning and Transportation Commission Goal: C-3 Policy: C-3.2 Environmental Impact Analysis: Polocation partian of this project is (CEOA Exampt updar 15701 and 15707.
+A congrete Initial Study/Mitigated

-Negative Declaration is being prepared for the renovation portion of this project.
+Relocation portion of this project is CEQA Exempt under 15301 and 15303.
+A separate Initial Study/Mitigated Negative Declaration is being prepared for the renovation portion of this project.